 This is how the verb to be can look in all our Fields.

-We also can feature the words to have and to do in our Fields.
+We can feature two other important words, to have and to do, in our Fields.

 This is how the verb to have alone could look in our Fields of Time.

 This is how the verb to do could look in the Fields of Time.

 What do we do, to feature words in our Fields of Time?
 We put together our thought about the grammatical time and person.

 For a start, we can think about s as the feature for the pronouns he, she, and it.